omegaup/omegaup/frontend/www/docs/Run-a-contest-at-your-school.md

 ## Large Groups and Other Considerations

 If you plan to host a large contest with many participants (100 or more), please let us know in advance to ensure we have enough capacity to serve your contest on that day.
+You can contact us at **hello@omegaup.com**